appium-boneyard/appium-dot-app/README.md

 * **Show Invisible Filter**: Elements which are not visible will be displayed in the DOM 3-column-view.
 * **Show Disabled Filter**: Elements which are not enabled will be displayed in the DOM 3-column-view.
-* **Record Button**: Opens the recording Panel and starts recording actions performed using controls in the Appium.
+* **Record Button**: Opens the recording Panel and starts recording actions performed using controls in the Appium Inspector.
-  Inspector.
 * **Refresh Button**: Refreshes the DOM 3-column view and the screenshot.
 * **Screenshot Area**: Displays the last screenshot taken for the app.
 You can click this area to select elements